lauslim12/intract-social-network/README.md

 * Login System
 * Profile System

-## Production Code
+## Production Code for SASS/SCSS
-Coming soon as I'm writing the production code.
+* Start is used to autorun SASS compilers.
+* Compiling the SASS code into CSS.
+* Concat any third-party CSS with the main CSS.
+* Prefix the CSS with browser-specific prefixes.
+* Compress / obfuscate the CSS code to prevent scrapers.
+* Run all for production code.

 ## Project Structure
 The project structure will follow the Model, View, Controller style with a mixed addition of PHP Official Structure from https://docs.php.earth/faq/misc/structure/.